adus/portal-documentation/_documents/downloadquarterlydata.md

 ---
 The _/transit/downloadquarterlydata_ endpoint returns a quarterly Trimet ridership report.
 The data is returned as a zipped CSV; no alternative formats are available via the API call.

-An overview of the data returned by this endpoint, including attribute descriptions, can be found on the Downloads page, in the [_Transit Quarterly Data_]({{ site.url }}{{ site.baseurl }}/documents/downloads/) section of the Other Download Categories dropdown menu on the downloads page.
+An overview of the data returned by this endpoint, including attribute descriptions, can be found on the Downloads page, in the [_Transit Quarterly Data_]({{ site.url }}{{ site.baseurl }}/documents/downloads/) section of the Other Download Categories dropdown menu on the Downloads page.

 ## Parameters
 Voyage Volume takes the following Parameters